-Smart Meter Installation Is Free
+Fact 1: Smart Meter Installation Is Free

 Some people may decide to buy a smart meter in order to save over the long-term, but according to some engineers smart meters don’t tend to last as long as traditional meters so you could be better off renting.

 Even though the changeover from a traditional meter to a smart meter is free, if any additional works are required to connect the new meter then these will be charged to the client.

-Although the difference isn’t very high, the rental on your bill for a smart meter will be around 0.50€ more than with a traditional meter.
-Rental price is fixed by law and companies are already lobbying for an increase.
+Although the difference isn’t very high, the monthly rental on your bill for a smart meter will be around 0.30€ more than with a traditional meter.
+The rental price is fixed by law, but we expect companies to lobby for an increase.

-With Smart Meters You Don’t Need a Trip Switch
+Fact 3: With Smart Meters You Don’t Need a Trip Switch

+Fact or Myth?
 Smart Meter Firmware Can Be Modified Remotely

 Although not confirmed by any electricity company, theoretically the firmware for the smart meter could be modified remotely.
 Any modifications should be registered and notified by your company.